Constructive Dismissal & Settlement Agreements

 It can be very difficult to prove because employment tribunals believe that it is only in extreme circumstances that someone feels forced to leave employment.
 The classic extreme example is not being paid your wages, or being physically assaulted.
 There are so many permutations but they all involved having your working life made so difficult that you feel no option but to leave.

-Evidence needed for constructive dismissal claims
+Make sure you have clear evidence for constructive dismissal claims

-Another big killer of constructive dismissal claims is whereby the employment tribunal deems the employee to have ‘accepted’ the employer’s misconduct.
+Another big killer of constructive dismissal claims is when the employment tribunal deems the employee to have ‘accepted’ the employer’s misconduct.
 In practice this means that you left it too late to resign, and by so doing you tacitly accepted the mistreatment.
 So it may be that swift action on your part is required, but at the same time don’t be rash.

-As you probably know, often employers try to manage out employees in order to avoid having to pay them off with a settlement agreement.
+As you probably know, employers often try to ‘manage out’ employees in order to avoid having to pay them off with a settlement agreement.
 A manager could be told to put an employee on performance review or to discipline them over a trivial matter.
 It is surprising how even big corporations employ these kinds of underhand tactics in order to avoid their responsibilities towards their employees.
 The difficulty however, is proving it.

-Timing your resignation
+Time your resignation right

 Exactly when to resign is a difficult question.
-As set out above, if you leave it too late to resign then you can be taken to have accepted the conduct of your employer, and then you cannot resign much later (for example when you have found another job!) and point to the much earlier conduct as the cause of your resignation.
+As mentioned above, if you leave it too late to resign then you can be taken to have accepted the conduct of your employer, and then you cannot resign much later (for example when you have found another job!) and point to the much earlier conduct as the cause of your resignation.
 Conversely, if you can stretch out your resignation and stay employed, then you can be a constant thorn in your employer’s side, and they will pay you more in a settlement agreement just to get you out of their hair.
 Read more in our article about negotiating settlement agreements.